-- 7.4.1 The IAEA Regulations contain the general requirement for segregating radioactive materials from persons and film; these state the maximum levels of exposure in either annual dose rate or per consignment.
-Many years ago, these levels were used to develop Tables 7-3 and 7-4 giving ranges of Transport Indices and distances which specify the minimum distances from the surface of the package that radioactive materials must be stowed from the inside surface of the passenger cabin or flight deck partitions or floors to ensure adequate radiation protection for persons.
-A similar table, Table 7-8, is provided that specifies the minimum distance from overpacks or packages of radioactive materials to undeveloped film based on the Transport Index and the duration of carriage. - 7.4.2 The values developed by the IAEA that were used by the DGP to establish the minimum separation distances shown in Tables 7-3 and 7-4 are very conservative and ensure that typically, when used, flight and cabin crewand passengers will not be exposed to a dose rate greater than 1 mSv per annum.
-The values are sufficiently conservative that passengers will not be exposed to a dose rate greater than 1 mSv per annum.
+7.4.1 The IAEA Regulations contain the general requirement for segregating radioactive materials from persons and film; these state the maximum levels of exposure in either annual dose rate or per consignment.
+Many years ago, these levels were used to develop Tables giving ranges of Transport Indices and distances which identify how far radioactive materials need to be stowed from persons and film.
 Reviews have been undertaken in several Contracting States over the years to demonstrate that the distances required by the Tables do ensure the necessary level of protection.